Let’s be honest, the first weeks of this new year have got 2021 feeling a lot like 2020 part 2.

 Putting some picture, decorations, and even small toys for you to look at and play with through the work day will relieve stress and help keep your workspace from feeling too… well… office-like.

-At the end of the day, having the right workspace is all about looking after your mental health properly, and keeping your mind fresh.
+At the end of the day, having the right workspace is all about looking after your mental health properly, keeping your mind fresh, and not beating yourself up for just playing around on your computer for a little while (yes, we all do it.)

 8. Stepping away makes all the difference